SepDynamics/sep-trader/SEP_Engine_White_Paper.md

 * Cross-market evolution.

 ### 10.3 Collaboration Proposal
-Aaron, building on your work, we propose co-authorship for publication in a quantum finance venue.
+Building on your work, we propose co-authorship for publication in a quantum finance venue.
 Let’s discuss over coffee.

 Conclusion
 ----------
 The SEP Engine represents foundational IP in evolutionary quantum finance, with proven alpha and scalability.
-This white paper compiles our development journey—ready for your input, Aaron.
+This white paper compiles our development journey—ready for your input.

 Next Steps: Review attached proofs and patent filings; meet for co-authorship discussion.